adityaswamii/tradingview-ai-dashboard/README.md

 ---

-## 🚀 Features
+## 🚀 Features (and tech used)

-- 📈 Interactive charts showing TSLA price trends, support, and resistance levels
+- 📈 Interactive charts showing TSLA price trends, support, and resistance levels (using a [streamlit wrapper](https://github.com/freyastreamlit/streamlit-lightweight-charts) of TradingView's [LightWeight Charts](https://tradingview.github.io/lightweight-charts/))
-- 🤖 Gemini-powered AI chatbot to answer natural language questions about the data
+- 🤖 Gemini-powered AI chatbot to answer natural language questions about the data (using Google's Gemini 2.0 flash model)
-- 💾 Efficient data loading and preprocessing using caching
+- 💾 Efficient data loading and preprocessing using caching (using Pandas, NumPy)
 - 🧪 Built as a personal project for experimentation with finance and AI

 ---